Firing Up the Quantum Future

 Presented by SGInnovate

-At this quantum tech event, we have Prof Michael J Biercuk, CEO & Founder of Q-CTRL and one of the world's leading authorities on quantum physics and technology, present a keynote on 'Starting Up the Quantum Future'.
+At this Quantum Technologies event, Prof Michael J Biercuk, CEO & Founder of Q-CTRL and one of the world's leading authorities on quantum physics and technology, will present a keynote on 'Starting Up the Quantum Future'.
+Following the presentation, Prof Biercuk will join a panel discussion moderated by SGInnovate's Victor Tan with fellow thought-leaders Dr Joe Fitzsimons of Horizon Quantum Computing, Dr Ng Hui Khoon from Centre for Quantum Technologies and Dr Mattia Fiorentini of Cambridge Quantum Computing.

-Following his presentation, Michael will join a panel discussion on an overview of the global quantum economy and the future of quantum software, as well as why the focus on quantum software when quantum computers are not yet ready.
+In the panel discussion with Quantum Technologies experts and thought leaders, they will delve into an overview of the global quantum economy and the future of quantum software, as well as why the focus on quantum software when quantum computers are not yet ready.

 Date: 8 December 2020, Tuesday

 Time: 11:00am – 12:00pm (Singapore Time, UTC+8)

 11:05am – 11:25am: Keynote Presentation on ‘Starting Up the Quantum Future’ by Prof Michael J Biercuk, CEO & Founder, Q-CTRL

 11:25am – 12:00pm: Panel Discussion and Q&A with: